pamiisphere/JobGist/README.md

 JobGist is a two-sided job-matching platform serving a segment of the Thai labor market that existing job sites ignore: basic-skill workers (factory, warehouse, service roles) who cannot write a resume, and small Thai businesses with no HR function.
 Instead of requiring a resume, workers complete a guided Thai form and an LLM generates a job-ready profile on their behalf.
 Employers post jobs in plain Thai and receive AI-generated applicant summaries with fit scores.

-This repository contains both the **application** (worker-facing and employer-facing product) and the **research pipeline** (cost-optimized Thai LLM routing and evaluation), which together form an academic contribution as well as a working MVP.

 ---